foundation/foundation-sites/docs/pages/close-button.md

   <p>The close button on its own doesn't close elements, but you can use it with <a href="toggler.html">Toggler</a>, <a href="reveal.html">Reveal</a>, <a href="off-canvas.html">Off-canvas</a>, and other plugins that have open and close behaviors.</p>
 </div>

-For example, pair the callout with the close button component and `data-closable` attribute to create a dismissable alert box.
+For example, pair the callout with the close button component and `data-closable` attribute to create a dismissible alert box.

 <div class="primary callout">
   <p>Any element can be used as a close trigger, not just close button.
 Adding the attribute <code>data-close</code> to any element within the callout will turn it into a close trigger.</p>